FrancisBanville/ms_interpreting_probabilities/README.md

 interaction, a network of binary interactions may be generated.
 A probability distribution of network properties can be obtained by measuring network structure across multiple randomly generated networks [@Poisot2016Structure].
-This method enables the representation of the variability of network structure, albeit with possible biases when connectance is low [@Poisot2014WheEco;
+This method enables the representation of the variability or uncertainty of network structure, albeit with possible biases when connectance is low [@Poisot2014WheEco; @Chagnon2015ChaTop].
-@Chagnon2015ChaTop].
 Employing this strategy to generate binary interaction networks under a null model facilitates null hypothesis significance testing, wherein the observed measure is compared against the simulated distribution [e.g., @Bascompte2003NesAss].
-Additionally, the random generation of binary interaction networks, from a probabilistic interaction network that accounts for the spatiotemporal variability of interactions, may effectively capture network structure across space and time.
-This facilitates the investigation of ecological hypotheses about interactions at broad spatial and temporal scales.
 Yet, inferring network structure through sampling for binary interactions assumes independence among interactions, which might not accurately represent reality.
 Covariation among interactions could exist even if we do not explicitly condition interactions on others.
 For example, an interaction between two taxa could be more probable when another interaction occurs.
 The consequences of this assumption of independence on the prediction of network structure have yet to be empirically examined.
+In Box 5, we argue that predicting binary interactions across space using regional interaction probabilities differs from doing so with local interaction probabilities.
+We illustrate both sampling processes using the host-parasite networks of @Kopelke2017FooStra.
+The random generation of binary interaction networks, from a local network that accounts for the spatiotemporal variability of interactions, may effectively capture network structure across space and time, facilitating the investigation of ecological hypotheses about interactions at broad spatial and temporal scales.

-There are at least two distinct approaches to sample binary interaction networks from probabilistic interaction networks across space, for example, when attempting to predict a binary interaction network for each location $l$ within a given region.
+There are at least two distinct approaches to sample binary interaction networks from probabilistic interaction networks across space, for example, when attempting to predict a binary interaction network for each location $k$ within a given region.
 Both approaches assume independence between interactions.
 The first approach involves performing a singular Bernoulli trial for each pair of taxa based on their regional probability of interaction: